sudobyter-hub/YBD/README.md

 :star_struck: Yay ! it will run now

-simply copy the url from youtube for any video and just paste even if it's a play list !
+:clipboard: Simply copy the url from youtube for any video and just paste it , even if it's a playlist !

-Happy downlading
+:grin: Happy downlading !

 # Contact